Eldritch Instinct System Reference Document (v0.8)

 Shoggoth

-- Critical damage: grapples investigator, deals d4 damage per round until freed.
+- Critical damage: grapples character, deals d4 damage per round until freed.

 Creating Monsters and NPCs